jkreft-usgs/tomcat-monitor/README.md

 ### Quick start for experienced users

+_Disclaimer: It's normal at a point like this to exhort people to use virtualenv; to fork the repo and clone that; and that sort of thing.
+Well, I'm not.
+"We're all adults here", right?
+This is a quick start.
+What follows is the bare minimum._

 Clone this repo.

-If you do not already have them, make sure you have Python 2.6+, requests, BeautifulSoup.
-You may need to install urlparse.
+If you do not already have them, make sure you have Python 2.6+, [Requests](http://docs.python-requests.org/en/latest/), and [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) installed.

-Determine the servername you want to hit, e.g. "http://big.damnserver.org:8080"
+Determine the servername you want to hit.
+Formulate it to be complete from protocol to port (if not port 80), e.g. "http://big.damnserver.org:8080"

-Determine the username and password by inspecting the conf/tomcat-users.xml file and identifying the user account with the "manager-script" role.
+Determine the username and password by inspecting the target server's conf/tomcat-users.xml file and identifying the user account with the **"manager-script" role.**

 From your repo's root directory, at the commandline, enter

     `python run_monitors.py <servername> <username> <password>`

+Compare the result to the code.
+You should be able to grasp what's going on.

 ### Explanations and background